When Designing a New Product 4 Must-haves For Your Workstation

 Investing in a good quality, posture supporting desk chair is important for any kind of desk set-up, especially if you spend many hours a day sitting down.
 Supporting your back health plays a crucial role in your overall health and neglecting this can have a lasting impact on your spine and back muscles.
 If you experience back pain during or after a work session, consider changing your chair to something more supportive.
 Some things to look for in a desk chair include height and backrest adjustment and ergonomic design.
 You could also look into a lumbar-support cushion and a footrest for extra support during your work hours.

 An adjustable desk is a game-changer when it comes to working long hours.
 This is a tool that allows you to adjust the height at which you work, meaning that you can switch between seated and standing work sporadically throughout the work day.
 Standing while you work is yet another way to reduce back and shoulder pain, particularly if you don’t have an ergonomic desk chair as discussed in the previous section.
 Switching between standing and sitting can be beneficial for your back health as well as your overall health, on top of boosting your energy levels and productivity.

-Some smaller, more minor additions to your station could include some helpful accessories such as a cushioned mousepad for wrist support, a good quality noise-cancelling headset to block out distracting sounds, a document holder to keep loose papers organised and good quality drawing tools, which all designers know can make all the difference.
+Some smaller, more minor additions to your station could include some helpful accessories such as an ergonomic keyboard, a cushioned mousepad for wrist support, a good quality noise-cancelling headset to block out distracting sounds, a document holder to keep loose papers organised and good quality drawing tools, which all designers know can make all the difference.